Our beloved bank holidays have been bringing us joyous long weekends for nearly 150 years, thanks to a man who tried to teach his poodle to read.

 This was trimmed down to 18 days in 1830, then slashed down to just four in 1834.
 Ouch.

 Meanwhile, after the Industrial Revolution, ‘local holidays’ became a strong tradition, with factories shutting down on certain days and giving everyone a day off at the same time.
-This tradition faded, however, with the advent of paid leave for employees, standardised school holidays and a downturn in manufacturing.
+You still see factory shutdowns in some industries and areas of the counry, but overall the tradition faded with the the advent of paid leave for employees, standardised school holidays and a downturn in manufacturing.

 The term ‘bank holiday’ can be interpreted very literally, with banks closing on these days, postponing any financial dealings until the next day.
 The Bank Holiday Act ensured no penalties were incurred for these delays.
 Before the introduction of the Act, banks feared they’d go bankrupt if they closed on a weekday, but Lubbock’s work took away such concerns.